 Please do not permit your pet to relieve themselves on common property which is set aside for the enjoyment of members and their guests.

 NO PETS ARE PERMITTED AT ANY TIME IN THE CABINS!

 Members in good standing and their guests are encouraged to fish.
 State of Michigan Fishing Laws apply.
-The property owner must be in residence while their guests are fishing.
 Remember that Catch and Release of larger fish is beneficial for future fishing.

-Lake of the Pines has rowboats and paddle boats for rent on a first-com, first-serve basis.
+Lake of the Pines has kayaks, rowboats, paddle boats, and a canoe for rent on a first-come, first-serve basis.
 Rentals may be made at the office by members or their guests, with proper ID.
 The renter must be at least 18 years of age and assume responsibility for all occupants, the boat(s) and equipment.
 Lake of the Pines reserves the right not to rent a boat and to suspend the use once rented with no refund.
 Any damage or unreturned boat(s) or equipment will be billed to the property owner.

 At least one person 16 years of age or older must be on board at all times, if you put a motor on a boat.
 Also, occupants 16 years of age and younger must wear a U.S. Coast Guard (USCG) approved life jacket at all times.
 All others must have an approved seat cushion and/or USCG approved life jacket on board.